TotallyNotChase/c-iterplus/README.md

   This works great when chaining abstractions as well.
 Convert a array of pointers to an iterable, `zip` with another array of pointers (doesn't have to be the same type of pointers), `filter` it by a `predicate` function, `drop` the first `N` elements, `enumerate` them to get a final iterable.
 Now, when you iterate over this resulting iterable, every element is still the same elements from the original arrays.
 No need to manage the memory for these, leave that to whoever is handling the arrays themselves.

   A problem may arise, however, when you use utilities such as `map`, or `filter_map`.
 Here, it's upto the user about what they return.
 You could `map` over an iterable to make another iterable where each element is actually heap allocated.
 In which case, you **do** need to free the elements extracted from the iterable.
 This should not be a problem however, since it's completely transparent.
-If you mapped over a function that heap allocates - well you *know* the elements will need to be freed.
+If you mapped with a function that heap allocates - well you *know* the elements will need to be freed.
 The function is provided by *you*.

   But what happens if you need to feed this iterable into a general API function, an API function that adheres to the standard principle of **not freeing** the iterable's elements?
 In general, you should use the `collect` utility to collect the iterable's data into an array.
 Now the array contains the heap allocated data that you can free later.
 Convert this back to an iterable and feed it into the API function.